 This podcast is a product of the British Broadcasting Corporation (BBC) World Service.
 As you would expect from a BBC production, the quality of this podcast is exceptional—from the research and writing to the delivery.
 Every episode has around 20 minutes of air time.

 7. Reply All

-If you’ve ever wondered how the Internet is affecting our lives and behavior today, then we suggest listening to this wonderful podcast.
+If you’ve ever wondered how the Internet is affecting our lives and behavior today, then we suggest listening to Reply All.
 In this show, expert podcasters talk about “how people shape the Internet and how the Internet shapes people.”
 It is all about how technological advances in the online world affect our day-to-day lives as individuals in a modern era.